Hatching Good Lessons

 Cornell Ornithology Lab, an international bird-study center, offers direct observation programs for the classroom

-Two excellent programs, developed by the Cornell Ornithology Center, Project Pigeon Watch and Project FeederWatch, invite students to be part of a national database by collecting and recording data on birds in their communities.
-Classroom projects, videos and sign-ups are on these websites.
+Three excellent programs developed by the Cornell Ornithology Center – Celebrate Urban Birds, Project FeederWatch, and BirdSleuth – invite young students to learn about the many kinds of birds in their communities.
+Classroom projects, videos, sign-ups and more are on their websites.

 Cornell Lab of Ornithology